Tom May impressed by Northampton Saints forwards

-Northampton Saints centre Tom May has praised the club's forwards for their contribution to the
+Northampton Saints centre Tom May has praised the club's forwards for their contribution to the win at Worcester.

 They won 27-18 at Sixways with Samu Manoa finishing off a maul and Saints also scoring a penalty try.